decred/dcrdocs/docs/wallets/decrediton/decrediton-setup.md

     1. Navigate to the download location and extract `decrediton-v{{ decreditonversion }}.tar.gz`.

     1. The extracted files include an executable named `decrediton`.

+    1. Open a terminal in the extracted folder and run the command `chmod u+x decrediton`.

+    1. Decrediton can then be launched from the terminal using the command `./decrediton`.

 ---